segunjkf/blockchain-client/README.md

    - Health checks for RPC endpoints

 2. **Monitoring and Observability**
-   - Implement comprehensive logging with structured logs
+   - Implement comprehensive logging with structured logs, scarpe with logging agent and send to platfrom like Grafana loki.
    - Set up monitoring with Prometheus and Grafana
    - Create dashboards for key metrics (request latency, error rates)
    - Configure alerts for critical issues